Origin of the quantum group symmetry in 3d quantum gravity: Introduction

 It is therefore natural to wonder whether there can be some other types of ``hidden'' symmetries that could be essential in the construction of the quantum theory, and whether such hidden symmetries could entertain a profitable relationship with the notion of gauge invariance?
 Critical examples of hidden symmetries in field theories are dualities \cite{Seiberg}, which are not manifest in the bulk Lagrangian.
 Other examples of hidden symmetries are dynamical symmetries \cite{Faddeev} that arise in integrable systems.

 One of the first and strongest indications that there are such ``hidden'' symmetries in gravity comes from the Turaev-Viro (TV) model \cite{TV}, which is an expansion of the Ponzano-Regge \cite{Ponzano-Regge} model.
 Indeed, in the presence of a cosmological constant, the quantum gravity partition function, can be constructed in terms of spin network states satisfying the intertwining properties of quantum groups \cite{Chari:1994pz, Kassel}.
 The TV model provides a discretization of the gravity path integral.
 This discretization satisfies two fundamental properties: First, each building block, given by the quantum group 6j symbol, is related in the limit of small Planck constant to the exponential of the classical gravity action \cite{Taylor}.
 Second, the partition function is invariant under refinement hence defines a continuum theory.
-The puzzle comes from the fact that there seem to be no sign of quantum group in the continuum theory, so that they seem to appear only after discretization and quantization.
+The puzzle comes from the fact that there seems to be no sign of quantum groups in the continuum theory, and quantum groups seem to appear only after discretization and quantization.

 Other mathematical justifications for quantum group symmetries in the context of 3d quantum gravity also originate from the fact that one can relate the TV model to the quantization of Chern-Simons (CS) \cite{ROBERTS, Freidel:2004nb, alex2010, turaev2010}, and then prove that quantum groups appear in the definition of the quantum CS theory.
 For instance, the conjecture that quantum groups enter the construction of the CS partition function was first made by Witten \cite{Witten:1988hc} and proven by Reshetikhin-Turaev \cite{RT}.
 Another important evidence comes from the construction by Fock and Roskly \cite{Fock:1998nu} of a discrete version of the CS phase space, which includes from the get-go arbitrary sets of classical R-matrices.
 The quantization of this discrete phase, in terms of quantum groups, was achieved by Alekseev et al. \cite{Alekseev:1994au, Alekseev:1994pa}.
 These approaches are top-down in the sense that quantum groups are postulated in the construction of partition functions or states or algebras and then justified by the consistency of their mathematical properties \emph{but not derived from first principles}.
 In all these approaches, the R-matrix, which is the quantum group structure constant, is introduced by hand in the discretization and quantization processes.